mmatyas/pegasus-docs/docs/themes/api.md

 `background` | A background image, eg. artwork or selected screenshot `music` | Background music

 In addition, the following members can have multiple values, and as such usable as eg. `model` sources.
+All of them can be empty.

 Property | Description
 ---|---